alexander784/week1-Toy-problems/README.md

 <h1>Author</h1>
-Your Name
+Alexander Nyaga
-Feel free to customize this README as needed for your specific project and add any additional sections or information that may be relevant.
+<h6>Feel free to customize this README as needed for your specific project and add any additional sections or information that may be relevant</h6>